The ENG1 Medical

 - Medication with side effects that reduce performance

 - Alcohol or drug addiction problems

 - Conditions that put you at increased risk of illness

 - Colour blindness

+In our experience Colour blindness is the number one reason why people fail their medical.
 If you are or think you are colour blind, affecting your ability to distinguish lights, you should consider having a full eye test conducted by a Optometrist to check vision before joining Flying Fish.
 Alternatively any doctor can conduct the Ishihara test and if you pass you can be confident that colour blindness will not be an issue for your ENG1 or ML5.
 If you fail the Ishihara your doctor will need to place a restriction on your ENG1 or ML5 medical certificate.
 You can consider having a “CAD” test conducted at several universities across the UK.